 How To Promote Yourself On Twitter

-Creating name recognition online goes hand and hand with building brand awareness with multiple online tools like Facebook, Instagram, Twitter, Pinterest, art blog, and artist website.
+Creating name recognition online goes hand and hand with building brand awareness with multiple online tools like Facebook, Instagram, Twitter, Pinterest, art blogs, and artist websites.

 Each platform will produce different results and allows you to reach a diverse group of people.

-You might have noticed that some platforms like Facebook are making it more difficult for business pages to reach their fan’s feeds.
+You might have noticed that some platforms like Facebook make it more difficult for business pages to reach their fan’s feeds.